12 Best Automated Phishing Simulation Tools [2026 Guide]

 Best For: Existing Sophos Central users.

-If you are already in the Sophos ecosystem for firewalls or endpoint protection, Phish Threat is a logical addition.
-It is managed from the same “Sophos Central” dashboard, allowing for consolidated reporting.
+If you’re already in the Sophos ecosystem for firewalls or endpoint protection, Phish Threat is a logical addition.
+It’s managed from the same “Sophos Central” dashboard, which means consolidated reporting with no extra tooling.

 Why it works: